ISISComputingGroup/mockito/README.md

 As Mockito and its dependencies have a different licence to IBEX, we cannot include it in our build.

-To use this project to generate a P2 site for Mockito it is necessary to download the Mockito JAR from https://code.google.com/p/mockito/downloads/list and insert them into the build.
+To use this project to generate a P2 site for Mockito it is necessary to download the Mockito JAR from https://code.google.com/p/mockito/downloads/list and insert it into the build.

 Steps: